Wine Tasting Sonoma Style – Choosing Wineries, Tasting Rooms, and Vineyards for a Wine Tasting Weekend in Sonoma

 Here are some of the most important things to ponder when narrowing down your wine tasting room selection.

-Do you want to speak directly with the winemakers?
+Do you want to meet the winemakers?

 Are you content learning about the wines from a waiter or staff member?
 Or do you want to hear from the people who make the wine themselves?
 If you don’t have many questions to ask, and just want to enjoy sipping good wine with friends or family, then maybe it won’t matter to you.